 A great example of maximising efficiency by working as a team could be demonstrated by Chris and John’s first visit to the site.
-Chris used a total station to record reflectorless data, such as walls, posts, trees and roof lines; whilst John worked robotically using a prism to pick up ground information such as kerb positions, surface changes and spot heights.
+Chris used a total station to record reflectorless data, such as walls, posts, trees and roof lines.
+John worked robotically using a prism to pick up ground information such as kerb positions, surface changes and spot heights.

-By doing this we minimise the time lost frequently switching from prism to reflectorless modes as well as ensuring items are not surveyed twice or missed entirely.
+By doing this we minimise the time spent switching from prism to reflectorless modes as well as ensuring items are not surveyed twice or missed entirely.
 Working from the same control data, inclusive of mag nails and retrotargets, meant that Scott’s visits could commence swiftly using Chris and John’s recorded co-ordinates consequently saving him time and inconvenience.